 Preview command (Camera menu)

-This command acquires an image with the fifth camera parameter set.
+This command acquires an image with the Preview camera parameter set.
 This is probably useful only in Low Dose mode, where it acquires an image from the Record area, using the same magnification and beam settings as for Record images.
 It can be set up to provide a very low exposure image of the Record area.